 The courts generally only award nominal or token amounts in legal fees.
 These rarely exceed AED2,000, regardless of the fees actually incurred.
-However, the winning party can recover the court fees (see Question 9, Starting proceedings).
+However, the winning party can recover the court fees and the expert's fees (see Question 9, Starting proceedings).
+The court does not have a role in managing and/or controlling costs.